 Publishing content that provides value to your readers and relates to your art business is how to keep your readers on your page longer and returning to your site.

-You will want to check your Google Analytics after you have had your blog live for a few months to discover what type of content is performing the best for you.
+You will want to check your Google Analytics after having your blog live for a few months to discover what type of content is performing the best for you.

 Optimize Your Headlines